-Central Eurasian Studies students often complement the major with coursework in International Studies, East Asian Languages and Cultures, Near Eastern Languages and Cultures, or Slavic and East European Languages and Cultures.
+Central Eurasian Studies students often complement the major with coursework in International Studies, East Asian Languages and Cultures, Middle Eastern Languages and Cultures, or Slavic and East European Languages and Cultures.

 You can also explore other disciplines, choosing coursework in subjects as diverse as Anthropology, Economics, Folklore and Ethnomusicology, History, Linguistics, Media, Political Science, Religious Studies, and much more.